-We will receive up to \$5,199,845 in the aggregate from the exercise of Warrants, assuming that their holders exercise in full, on a cash basis, the Warrants to purchase 1,280,750 ADSs that are being offered by us under this prospectus.
+The selling securityholders will receive all of the proceeds from the sale of the ADSs offered for sale by them under this prospectus.
+We will receive none of the proceeds from the sale of the ADSs by the selling securityholders.
+However, we will receive up to \$5,199,717 in the aggregate from the selling securityholders if they exercise in full, on a cash basis, the Warrants to purchase 1,280,750 ADSs issued to the selling securityholders that are being offered by the selling securityholders under this prospectus.
 We would expect that proceeds of any such exercise of Warrants would be used for working capital.